zameerbharwani/Deep-Learning-for-Metasurface-Optimization/README.md

 In performing these vast parameter sweeps, researchers unknowingly built a powerful dataset.
 During my time at Harvard, I realized this and decided to aggregate some few thousand of my simulations and use it as a proof of concept that there exists a better and more efficient way to optimize metasurface parameters; deep learning.

-Attached is part of the presentation for the talk I gave to my colleagues at the Capasso Group in Harvard University's Applied Physics Department along with some results using the scatternet repo from MIT.
-The Capaso group is primarily comprised of physicists and thus a component of this presentation is on some of the basics of neural networks, which I think might be heplful to some people.
+Attached is part of the presentation for the talk I gave to my colleagues at the Capasso Group in Harvard University's Applied Physics Department along with some results using the Scatternet repo from MIT.
+A component of this presentation contains some of the basics of neural networks, which I think might be heplful.
 Given that the talk was oral and the slides were merely visual aids, I've added some notes at the bottom of some slides for clarity.

-Due to the success with the scatternet repo (Nanophotonic Particle Simulation and Inverse Design), I have now built a better/simpler version designed for metasurface parameter optimization.
+Due to the success with the Scatternet repo (Nanophotonic Particle Simulation and Inverse Design), I have now built a better/simpler version designed for metasurface parameter optimization.
 Currently, there is only code for the forward design, though the inverse design is the next step.
-I will not be further developing my inverse design code due to time limitations and thus will not be posting it.
-I would highly recommend taking a look at the inverse design developed in the scatternet repo.
+I will not be further developing my inverse design code due to time limitations, though would highly recommend taking a look at the inverse design schme developed in the Scatternet repo for ideas on how to do such a thing.
 Let it be noted that even though this repo is only for the forward design and thus does not alleviae the problem of brute force, it does offer two things:

 1) Since deep learning is merely vectors/matrices, all computations are analytical and faster by up to 1200x compared to the simulation methods used currently, which are numerical